 Large terminal environments require rigorous governance to ensure safety, reliability, and regulatory compliance.
 Important aspects include:

-- •Access control and least privilege for data and control surfaces
+- Access control and least privilege for data and control surfaces

-- •Data retention policies aligned with audit needs
+- Data retention policies aligned with audits

-- •Safety and fail-safe mechanisms to prevent unsafe or conflicting plans
+- Safety and fail-safe mechanisms to prevent unsafe or conflicting plans

 Strategic Perspective